Dickinson-COMP-491-492/website/docs/07-gitActivity.md

 "stop")

-## Part 2: Hands-On in the First Class
+## Part 2 - Hands-On in the First Class: Branching Workflow

 In a common GitHub workflow you will, as you have done, fork a repository (the *upstream* repo) into your own GitHub account (your